scozv/blog/_posts/2013-11-23-how-to-write-iterative-tarjan-scc-algorithm-part-one.md

 ---
 {% include JB/setup %}

-> In previous part, we talked about iterative DFS, where we use a stack `frontier` to keep the visiting order.
+> In [previous part] [4], we talked about iterative DFS, where we use a stack `frontier` to keep the visiting order.
 This time, we are going to look at the iterative topological sort and Karasoju SCC algorithm.
 >
 >
 > The key idea of my iterative topological sort is use another stack `head` to track when we finish visiting all descendant vertex of the head vertex.